Welcome message from the Associate Dean Diversity and Inclusion

 Diversity and Inclusion Grants

-Our Diversity and Inclusion Grants support academic staff to undertake scholarly-based work that contributes to the implementation of our Faculty’s culture of equity, diversity and inclusion, for all staff and students.
+Our Diversity and Inclusion Grants support academic staff to undertake scholarly-based work that contributes to building a more equitable, diverse and inclusive faculty community.

 SWiM: Supporting Women in MDHS